filecoin-project/devgrants/rfps/rfp-pbscale-miner-testing.md

 We are especially interested in measuring the cost and performance of sealing per gigabyte-hour, so proposals that help us understand that metric are encouraged.
 We also invite additional proposals for more optimal configurations and other useful test plans.

+<sub>We are only seeking test plan _proposals_ for April 15th.
+Please do not purchase hardware at this time as there are upcoming changes to the proofs (PoSt and Actors) in progress before the final draft is ready.
+Also this proposal is unrelated to testnet phase 2.</sub>

 #### Application Requirements

 1. Verification of your current capacity and throughput in the testnet storage power table (e.g. a signed message using the method described in [lotus PR #1292](https://github.com/filecoin-project/lotus/pull/1292))